apache/predictionio/examples/experimental/scala-parallel-friend-recommendation/README.md

 Parameter Explained
 -------------------
 datasource - graphEdgelistPath : The edge-list passed to GraphX's graph loader.
 For efficient memory storage of intermediate SimRank score calculations, the vertex ids should be in a contiguous range from 0 to (#Vertex-1).
 There is a utility function for re-mapping the vertex Id values : io.prediction.examples.pfriendrecommendation.DeltaSimRankRDD.normalizeGraph.

+The provided DataSource class uses the GraphLoader provided by GraphX.
+Graphs can be specified by a tab-separated edge list, where each line specifies one edge.
+The the user can refer to the provided example edge list at `$EXAMPLE_HOME/data/edge_list_small.txt` for a graph specification with 10 vertices and 20 edges.

 algorithms - numIterations : Number of iterations for calculating SimRank.
 Typical recommended is 6-8 in various papers (e.g. http://www-cs-students.stanford.edu/~glenj/simrank.pdf)